dsgissin/blog/_posts/2019-06-16-canonical_spaces_3.markdown

 This is great - we adapted our model to have multiple outputs and allow projections from the canonical space.
 This means we can perform projected SGD on multiple-output functions - we simply take the current model defined by $$W$$ and $${S_{i}}_{i=1}^{m}$$ and calculate it's canonical representation $${A_{i}}_{i=1}^{m}$$.
 We then take a gradient step for every $$A_{i}$$ using the loss function of that output and finally run GLRAM to get our new model parameterized by $$\hat{W}$$ and $${\hat{S}_{i}}_{i=1}^{m}$$.

-Before we run to implement our new model and bask in the glory of canonical optimization, there's one last thing we can do - see that our model is all set to be a neural network layer, embedded in any deep neural network!
+### But Does It Work?

+We went into a lot of trouble to adapt our projection algorithm to have multiple outputs, but does it actually work?

+We can compare the different models and optimization methods we developed on the original MNIST problem (with the entire 10 classes).
+We will compare the old model trained with SGD and 25 hidden neurons, the old model trained with SGD and $$\frac{25*26}{2}=325$$ hidden neurons, the new model trained with SGD and hidden $$25x25$$ dimensional matrices and the same new model trained with GLRAM projections:

+{% include image.html path="canonical_spaces_3/multiclass.png" %}

+Like in the binary case with the old projection algorithm, we see an improvement in convergence with respect to regular SGD!
+You can find the code to this experiment [here][code].

+This is great, but we're not done!
+The great thing about making a model that has multiple outputs and an optimization algorithm, is that we can now stack these models on top of each other.
+We can even use this model with our GLRAM optimization algorithm as a stand-alone neural network layer.

 ## Deep Polynomial Networks

 Our discussion now will be restricted to networks consisting of stacked quadratic layers forming a "deep polynomial network".
-However, the concepts introduced here are more general and are relevant for any neural network for which we want to add a quadratic layer - you can have quadratic layers followed by other activation functions, pooling operators, skip connections and whatever you want.
+However, the concepts I'll introduce here are more general and are relevant for any neural network for which we want to add a quadratic layer - you can have quadratic layers followed by other activation functions, pooling operators, skip connections, convolutions and whatever you want.

 ### Stacking Layers